SovereignCloudStack/docs/docs/turnkey-solution/hardware-landscape.md

 The general aim of this environment is to install and operate the SCS reference implementation on hardware.
-In addition to the classic tasks in the area of quality assurance, the environment is also used to evaluate new concepts in the underlay(overlay network area, as a test environment for hardware-related developments, as a demonstration environment for interested parties and as a publicly accessible blueprint for users.
+In addition to the classic tasks in the area of quality assurance, the environment is also used to evaluate new concepts in the underlay/overlay network area, as a test environment for hardware-related developments, as a demonstration environment for interested parties and as a publicly accessible blueprint for users.
 The environment is designed for long-term use which a varying circle of users.